aurora-multiphysics/platypus/doc/content/components.md

 - [MFEMMesh](source/mesh/MFEMMesh.md): Builds an `mfem::ParMesh` object from the provided mesh input file.

-- [MFEMFECollection](source/fespaces/MFEMFECollection.md): Class specifying a finite element family (set of shape functions) used along with a mesh to define a finite element space.

 - [MFEMFESpace](source/fespaces/MFEMFESpace.md): Class responsible for defining the finite element space that an `MFEMVariable` is defined with respect to.